brajeshwar/brajeshwar.github.io/_posts/2002/2002-11-05-firefly-and-flashdoc-for-flash-mx.md

----
-layout: post
-title: Firefly and FlashDoc for Flash MX
+# Firefly and FlashDoc for Flash MX
----

 <a href="http://www.cybersage.com/firefly.asp" target="_blank">Firefly for Flash</a> is a professional suite of components that let you manage data within Flash MX applications.
 Visual property editors unique to Firefly make writing ActionScript to manage data a thing of the past.
 Firefly's architecture includes an extensive API that gives developers total control over managing data.
 Firefly Plug-ins currently available include XML, Remoting and SQL Server.